Filing your GST/HST return late in Canada brings immediate financial consequences from the Canada Revenue Agency.

 This helps you prove you filed on time if questions come up later.

-You can request relief even after paying the penalty.
-The CRA may refund money if they approve your request.
+You can request relief even after paying the penalty β the CRA may refund the amount if your application is approved.

-Contact B&H Charity Accounting Firm at (289) 301-8883 or visit charityaccountingfirm.ca for professional help with your GST/HST filing requirements.
+Contact B.I.G.
+Charity Accounting Firm at (289) 301-8883 or visit charityaccountingfirm.ca for professional help with your GST/HST filing requirements.

 Our team understands the complex rules and deadlines that keep your business compliant with CRA requirements.